 And Moses had his own blessing for Judah and his tribe:

-Despite Judah’s many mistakes, it’s possible that God was his strength of character and determination that God decided to choose Judah to be His lawgiver and the tribe from which His Son would later be born
+In this blessing from Jacob, a prophecy, if you will, God felt that Judah was a strong warrior and compared him to a young lion sleeping in its den after devouring its prey.
+Despite Judah’s many mistakes, it’s possible that God was his strength of character and determination that God decided to choose Judah to be His lawgiver and the tribe from which His Son would later be born.

 In Revelation, Jesus Christ, himself is called “the Lion of the tribe of Judah”:

 Judah is also described as a lawgiver in the Psalms.
-God inspired David to twice say that “Judah is My God’s lawgiver” (or scepter, depending on the translation)
+God inspired David to say twice that “Judah is My God’s lawgiver” (or scepter, depending on the translation)

 CLICK ON THE IMAGE BELOW FOR A DOWNLOADABLE, PRINTABLE PDF OF THE 12 SONS OF JACOB